gzbkey/Arm-2D/README.md

 ## Features

-### In this version (v1.2.6)
+### In this version (v1.2.6), A Golden Release

-Since Arm-2D provides **Low-Level 2D Image Processing Services** that are deeply optimized in both performance and memory footprint, it has been quickly adopted in many **Deep Embedded Display systems** soon after it debuted in 2020.
-Now you can find its [precence](https://www.linkedin.com/search/results/all/?keywords=%23amazingarm2d&origin=HASH_TAG_FROM_FEED) from the [tiniest Cortex-M0](https://www.linkedin.com/posts/gabriel-wang-554523167_amazingarm2d-activity-7239115506102726658-CKhE?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg) to the [Raspberry Pi 5 powerhouse](https://www.linkedin.com/posts/gabriel-wang-554523167_embeddedworld-activity-7305214952544391170-WkLP?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg).
-The supported features include but not limited to:
+Since Arm-2D provides **Low-Level 2D Image Processing Services** that are deeply optimised for both performance and memory footprint, it has been quickly adopted in many Deep Embedded Display systems since it debuted in 2020.
+Now you can find its [presence](https://www.linkedin.com/search/results/all/?keywords=%23amazingarm2d&origin=HASH_TAG_FROM_FEED) from the [tiniest Cortex-M0](https://www.linkedin.com/posts/gabriel-wang-554523167_amazingarm2d-activity-7239115506102726658-CKhE?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg) to the [Raspberry Pi 5 powerhouse](https://www.linkedin.com/posts/gabriel-wang-554523167_embeddedworld-activity-7305214952544391170-WkLP?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg).
+The supported features include, but are not limited to:

 - **Alpha-Blending** / **Masks**
   - With or without Colour-Keying
   - Filling-Colour with optional mask and opacity
     - For drawing anti-alias icons/texts in a specified colour